Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Abstract

 \section{Abstract}

-Symmetry-breaking phase transitions from less to more ordered phases will typically produce topological defects in the ordered phase.
-Kibble-Zurek theory predicts that for any second-order phase transition, such as the early universe, the density of defects that form should be determined by the scaling law for the system coherence time and the phase transition quench time.
-We have performed measurements of fourth sound dissipation due to vortex mutual friction in thin channels of superfluid $^3$He where one spatial dimension is smaller than a characteristic length scale predicted by the Kibble-Zurek theory.
-Our measurements suggest that remanent vortices form after the normal to superfluid second-order phase transition, and that the density of vortices is correlated with the size of the channel, but crucially, is independent of quench time.
-We propose a modified picture of defect formation, where closely spaced walls prevent the ends of vortex lines from reconnecting into loops.
-This leads to a mean vortex separation set by the wall spacing, which can result in much higher defect densities than in bulk systems.
+Thermodynamic phase transitions typically involve a transition in the microscopic ordering between a less and a more ordered state.
+After transitioning into an ordered state, localized structures known as defects may remain, which disrupt the overall macroscopic order.
+Kibble-Zurek theory predicts that for any second-order phase transition the density of defects that form should be determined by the scaling law for the system coherence time and the phase transition quench time.
+We have performed measurements of sound dissipation due to vortex mutual friction in thin channels of superfluid $^3$He where one spatial dimension is smaller than a characteristic length scale predicted by the Kibble-Zurek theory.
+In this regime, we find that the density of defects is not determined by quench time, but can be estimated by replacing the Kibble-Zurek length scale with a truncated length set by the channel size.
+This results in significantly higher defect densities than in a bulk system.